akunaefi/characterizing/README.md

 # characterizing
-Characterizing user decision based on argumentative reviews
+Characterizing user decision based on argumentative reviews.
+The code is not maintained, thus may not reflect the latest implementation.